 Do you sometimes feel bloated and heavy?
-Swollen legs, a distended stomach, or the feeling that your rings are suddenly too tight – water retention can be really uncomfortable.
-The good news: You don't have to resort to drastic methods to dehydrate your body.
-Instead, with the right foods, proven habits, and targeted nutraceuticals, you can promote a healthy water balance and feel lighter again.
+Swollen legs, a bloated belly, or the feeling that your rings suddenly fit too tight – water retention can be really uncomfortable.
+The good news: You don't have to resort to drastic methods to drain your body.
+Instead, you can use the right foods, proven habits, and targeted Nutraceuticals promote a healthy water balance and feel lighter again.

 What does water retention mean and why does it occur?

-Water retention, medically known as Edema occurs when fluid accumulates in the tissues instead of being properly excreted through the kidneys.
-Your body is made up of about 60% water, which normally circulates between cells, in the blood vessels, and in the lymphatic system.
-When this system becomes unbalanced, excess fluid accumulates in certain areas.
+Water retention, medically known as Edema called edema, occur when fluid accumulates in the tissue instead of being properly excreted through the kidneys.
+Your body consists of about 60% water, which normally circulates between the cells, in the blood vessels, and in the lymphatic system.
+When this system is out of balance, excess fluid accumulates in certain areas.

 The most common causes of water retention are: